 2. RESERVE 1 cup of the corn chips for topping.
 Place the remaining corn chips in a greased 13″ x 9″ baking dish.
 Layer with the beef mixture, enchilada sauce and cheese; top with the reserved chips.

-3. BAKE uncovered, 15-20 minutes or until cheese is melted.
-Garnish with green onions.
+3. BAKE uncovered, 15-20 minutes or until the cheese is melted.
+Garnish with scallions.

 There are several sides that go with a Frito Pie main course, from a crisp salad to Spanish rice.